tlswg/tls13-spec/draft-ietf-tls-tls13.md

 field.
 That is, it includes all of the ClientHello but not the binder list itself.
-The length fields for the message (including the overall length, the length of the extensions block, and the length of the "pre_shared_key" extensio)  are all set as if the binder were present.
+The length fields for the message (including the overall length, the length of the extensions block, and the length of the "pre_shared_key" extension) are all set as if the binder were present.

 The binding_value is computed in the same way as the Finished message ({{finished}}) but with the BaseKey being the binder_key